 Just like rolling heads ten times in a row, my luck streak ran out and I gave most of what I had earned back to the market.

-Looking back, here are ten hard facts I wish I had understood when I got started.
+Looking back, here are ten hard facts I wish I had understood about stock trading professionally when I got started.

 10. The “lifestyle” of a pro trader is a big fat lie

-Yachts, women (men for those ladies pursuing the dream), private jets and business class, presidential suites, fancy cars, 10k stacks, mansions, etc all encompass what is presented as the “dream trader life style”.
+Yachts, women (men for those ladies pursuing the dream), private jets and business class, presidential suites, fancy cars, 10k stacks, mansions, etc all encompass what is presented as the “dream day trader lifestyle”.

 The dream advertised by stock picking subscription services, instagram accounts, and the like are all built on a foundation of sand.